 4) Include supports and services necessary to enhance the family's capacity to meet the identified developmental needs.

 5) State the natural environments in which services shall be appropriately provided and justification of why EI cannot be achieved satisfactorily in a natural environment if any services are to be provided elsewhere.
 The determination must be made by the IFSP team (which includes the parents and other team members), consistent with the definition of natural environment in Section 500.20 and with the requirements that services for infants and toddlers with disabilities are provided, to the maximum extent appropriate, in natural settings.
 Only when EI services cannot be achieved satisfactorily in a natural environment, services may be provided in settings other than the natural environment that are most appropriate as determined by the parent and the IFSP team.
 The determination must be based on the child's outcomes that are identified by the IFSP team.

 6) Include all components as required by the Department.

-7) Provide a statement of the child's present developmental levels in the following areas, based on professionally acceptable objective criteria:
+7) Provide a statement of the infant or toddler with disability's present developmental levels in the following areas, based on information from that child's evaluations and assessment: